jtesta/ssh-audit/README.md

                         used)
   -T targets.txt, --targets targets.txt
-                        a file containing a list of target hosts (one per line, format HOST[:PORT]).
+                        a file containing a list of target hosts (one per line, format 'HOST[:PORT]'; for UNIX socket servers, use 'unix:///path/socket').
 Use -p/--port to set the default port for all hosts.
 Use --threads to control concurrent scans
   -t N, --timeout N     timeout (in seconds) for connection and reading